-The Science Behind is playing a crucial role in the neurophysiological screening and monitoring of a phase I clinical trial for a new drug, MDI-26478, developed by Cardiff University’s Medicines Discovery Institute, to treat schizophrenia.
+The Science Behind is playing a crucial role in the neurophysiological screening and monitoring of a phase I clinical trial for a new drug, MDI-26478, developed by Cardiff University’s Medicines Discovery Institute, to treat cognitive decline in schizophrenia.
 The drug targets brain health receptors and aims to improve cognitive performance in schizophrenia patients.
 The clinical trial will be conducted at Simbec-Orion‘s MHRA Phase I Accredited Unit in Merthyr Tydfil, with neuroimaging studies at Cardiff University’s Brain Research Imaging Centre (CUBRIC).

 Cardiff University’s Medicines Discovery Institute (MDI) has developed a promising new drug, MDI-26478, for the treatment of schizophrenia.
 The drug targets specific receptors that are essential for brain health and has been designed to improve cognitive performance, particularly in patients with schizophrenia.
 The MDI team is hopeful that this drug will offer a novel treatment option for this underserved community.